-«Waste – failure of the design», says Nina Van Volkinburg while discussing the profile of the Reture, a digital platform that connects you to global fashion designers who upcycle your underused garments
+«Waste – failure of the design», says Nina Van Volkinburg while discussing the profile of the Reture, a digital platform that upcycles the underused garments of global fashion designers